hamvocke/hamvocke.github.io/_drafts/2015-08-05-pairing-friendly-tmux-conf.md

 ## Further resources
-- dotfiles repos
-- reddit.com/r/unixporn (beware, don't get sidetracked; and beware of the useless overcustimzations)
+As I've already told you, there are plenty of resources out there where you can find people presenting their tmux.confs in a similar fashion to what I've done here.
+Feel free to browse and search for inspiration.
+Personally I love reading other people's blog posts about their tmux configs.

+GitHub is also a great source.
+Simply search for *"tmux.conf"* or repos called *"dotfiles"* to find a vast amount of configurations that are out there.

+If you're especially looking for theming options, I can also recommend having a look at [/r/unixporn](https://reddit.com/r/unixporn) (SFW, in spite of its title).
+It's a great place where people showcase their fine-tuned and heavily themed unix environments.
+Some stuff is really nice, some other stuff is only pretty but mostly dysfunctional.
+From time to time you find people sharing their tmux.conf as well, you can also deliberately search for the term "tmux.conf" to find what you're looking for.

-You can also find my complete tmux.conf (along with other configuration files I'm using n my systems) on my [dotfiles repo](https://github.com/hamvocke/dotfiles)
+You can also find my complete tmux.conf (along with other configuration files I'm using on my systems) on my personal [dotfiles repo](https://github.com/hamvocke/dotfiles) on GitHub.

 <hr>
 **Footnotes**